 - 5.1.
 The foregoing chapters have assessed the state of renewable energy investment in Africa, and cast it in the context of global investment dynamics.
 It is not the lack of capital, or skills or for that matter interest from international investors to invest in clean energy in Africa.
-The challenge is of creating an 'enabling environment' for private investment by mitigating the 'extrinsic risks' of such investments for the benefit of these investors. - 5.2.
+The challenge is in creating an 'enabling environment' for private investment by mitigating the 'extrinsic risks' of such investments for the benefit of these investors. - 5.2.
 Investment in 100 GW of power at \$ 150-200 billion is itself deemed an achievable target.
-Along with energy access, there are related issues of affordability and utility credit, which appear to inhibit investment flows, and which need to be addressed.
-The paper has analysed the linkage between economic growth and investment in the energy sector.
-By ramping up investment in the clean energy sector, Africa in aggregate has an opportunity for 'economic adaptation' (i.e. maintain a high level of GDP/kWh, and at the same time increasing clean kWh/capita) (section 2.2). - 5.3.
-The current mix of political frameworks, macro-economic dynamics are such that developers face uncertainty, high costs, and long lead times, which add-up to increasing their assessment of risk.
+Along with energy access, there is a related issue of energy access, affordability and utility credit that needs to be addressed.
+The paper has analysed the linkage between economic growth and investment in energy sector.
+In strongly promoting the clean energy sector, Africa in aggregate has an opportunity for 'economic adaptation' (i.e. maintain a high level of GDP/kWh, and at the same time increasing clean kWh/capita) (section 2.2). - 5.3.
+The current mix of political frameworks, macro-economic dynamics are such that developers face uncertainty, high costs, and long lead times, which add-up to increase their assessment of risk.
 This constrains the availability of capital for development.
 Their ask from host Governments is: - 5.3.1.
 Articulate clear targets and objectives - 5.3.2.
 Create strong institutions, with transparent and clear frameworks - 5.3.3.
 Mitigate 'extrinsic risks' relating to regulatory support, capital, and commodities - 5.3.4.
 Establish well thought out procurement processes and documentation - 5.3.5.
 Ensure the longevity and sanctity of the programmes they enact - 5.3.6.
 Collect and disseminate up-to-date information related to the sector. - 5.4.
 There is increasing awareness of these issues amongst African and international DFIs and partner country institutions, and there are many initiatives sponsored by these international institutions we have reviewed 84 such initiatives here.
 There are many success stories in the more developed countries such as South Africa, Egypt, Morocco, and Tunisia.
 Emerging East African and West African countries such as Kenya, Tanzania and Ghana are making great progress as well. - 5.5.
 However, the attention provided by these initiatives is skewed: - 5.5.1.
 A large majority of initiatives are focused on East Africa in preference to other regions; - 5.5.2.
 A majority of initiatives are funding and facilitating off-grid and mini-grid investments, but few are supporting distributed generation for industrial users; - 5.5.3.
-Many initiatives are focused on technical and project preparation assistance, however the majority of these initiatives avoid the early stages of project development where risks are high and risk sharing is needed; - 5.5.4.
-There appears to be minimal focus on job creation, skills and innovation; - 5.5.5.
-Information gathering and dissemination is deemed weak, and likely to inhibit good decision-making. - 5.6.
+Many initiatives are focused on technical and project preparation assistance, however the majority of these initiatives avoid the early stage of projects where risk sharing is required; - 5.5.4.
+There is minimal focus on job creation, skills and innovation; - 5.5.5.
+Information gathering and dissemination is weak - 5.6.
 It is certainly possible for 100 GW of clean energy to be installed in Africa by 2030 under a 'business as usual' scenario.
 However absent appropriate intervention, it is likely that this investment will be limited to a few countries, and a few sub-sectors, and will benefit only a few end-users.

 - 5.7.
-There are meaningful efforts by Pan-African institutions such as the African Union Commission, the NEPAD Agency and African Development Bank to address these issues, and adopt a coordinated and holistic approach for promoting energy access, renewables and energy efficiency using the SE4ALL Action Agendas.
-There are a also few emerging initiatives promoted by RECs as well such as ECOWAS-ECREEE and similar initiatives by EAC (EACREEE), SADC (SACREEE) and North Africa (RCREEE). - 5.8.
-The time appears ripe for spreading the knowledge gained from these early initiatives, and applying them for the benefit and prosperity of all African citizens.
+There are meaningful efforts by Pan-African institutions such as the African Union Commission, the NEPAD Agency and African Development Bank to address these issues, and adopt a coordinated and holistic approach for promoting energy access, renewables and energy efficiency using the SE4ALL Action Agendas. - 5.8.
+There are a also few emerging initiatives promoted by RECs as well such as ECOWAS-ECREEE and similar initiatives by EAC (EACREEE), SADC (SACREEE) and North Africa (RCREEE).